abertout/rioc/doc/conda.rst

 .. note::

-    :ref:`module` and :ref:`conda` achieve the same goal of providing libraries and softwares.
-As Conda support is experimental on `rioc`, we recommand using :ref:`module` for now.
+    :ref:`module` and :ref:`conda` achieve the same goal of providing libraries and softwares. :ref:`module` is the solution traditionally used on clusters, :ref:`conda` is more recent, and provide among others very up-to-date Python scientific packages.
+Use whatever tool is more suitable for you.

 Where can I find documentation about Conda?
 ----------------------------------------------